pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 There are four types of certification signature defined in the standards (0x10..0x13).
 All may be created by either the key owner or a third party, and may be calculated over either a User ID packet or a User Attribute packet.
-In addition, a Certification Revocation signature revokes signatures of any certification type (and also direct signatures).
+In addition, a Certification Revocation signature revokes signatures of any certification type.
 Historically, as in [RFC1991](https://datatracker.ietf.org/doc/html/rfc1991), certifications were only made by third parties.
 First-party self-certifications only became customary later, and were made mandatory when preference subpackets were introduced.